STUDY JAPANESE ONLINE WITH NATIVES HERE

 There are two paths into the park.
 One requires a 25- to 40-minute walk through the woods, while the other requires a 10- to 15-minute walk from the nearest parking lot.

-The first approach is to take a bus to Kanbayashi Onsen da Yudanaka Station (10 to 15 minutes), Shibu Onsen (5 to 10 minutes) or Nagano Station (40 minutes).
+The first approach is to take a bus to Kanbayashi Onsen from Yudanaka Station (10 to 15 minutes), Shibu Onsen (5 to 10 minutes), or Nagano Station (40 minutes).

 the line buses Yudanaka-Kanbayashi stop at the bus stop Kanbayashi-Onsen.
 Meanwhile, other buses stop at Snow Monkey Park

-De Kanbayashi-Onsen, it's a 30-40 minute walk to the monkey park.
-The hiking trail is walkable year-round, but sturdy footwear is recommended, especially in winter.
+From Kanbayashi-Onsen, it is a 30 to 40-minute walk to the monkey park.
+The walking trail is accessible year-round, but sturdy footwear is recommended, especially in winter.

-The alternative route involves a 10-15 minute walk from a pay parking lot just west of the monkey park.
-However, the narrow road from Shibu Onsen for parking is not open for public transport and is closed on Winter.
+The alternative route involves a 10 to 15-minute walk from a paid parking lot just west of the monkey park.
+However, the narrow road from Shibu Onsen to the parking lot is not open to public transport and is closed in the in winter.

 Although time consuming, it is possible to walk to the parking lot from Shibu Onsen in about 45 to 60 minutes.